-Author's note: This article, originally published in Collie Expressions Magazine© in 1993 & 2005.
+Author's note: This article, was originally published in Collie Expressions Magazine in 1993 & 2005.
 Updated continuously!
-Most recent update - March 30, 2014.
+Most recent update - August 28, 2020.
 Material is copyrighted, so if copying for another website, please give proper credit!

-ABOUT THE AUTHOR: I have been breeding and showing Collies for 45+ years, using the "CHELSEA" prefix.
-I am an owner, breeder, owner-handler and an AKC judge and have finished multiple generations of champions in a very limited breeding program.
-Currently I am at 13 generations descending from one foundation bitch and 12 generations from the other foundation bitch.
-Both were purchased in 1972 but my first litter was whelped in 1970.
-In spite of a small breeding program and keeping a limited number of adults, I have created a successful family of Collies and bred multiple generations of specialty winning champions.
+ABOUT THE AUTHOR: I have been breeding and showing Collies for 50 years, using the "CHELSEA" prefix.
+I am a breeder, owner, owner-handler and an AKC judge and have finished multiple generations of champions in a very limited breeding program.
+I am working on my 15th generation of breeding that goes back to both foundation bitches that I purchased in 1972.
+However, my first Collie litter was whelped in 1970.
+In spite of a small breeding program and keeping a limited number of adults, I have created a small but successful family of Collies and bred multiple generations of specialty winning champions.
+In January 2020, I finished the championship on a very beautiful male, GCH Chelsea Mr. GQ, HIC.
+He is 14 generations Chelsea breeding on the dam's side of the pedigree.
+The same month I also finished Ch.
+Chelsea Kissed By the Sun, TDX HIC.
+Natalie is actually 14 generations Chelsea breeding on both sides of her pedigree!!
+She traces 10X's to one foundation bitch and 16X's to the other foundation bitch.
+Her maternal grandsire, Bronze GCH.
+Chelsea Casanova Cowboy, finished 2015 as the Number 4 Rough Collie in the prestigious "Hawkins" TOP TEN (Collie Breed stats)!
 I love all aspects of the "dog game", but whelping and raising puppies is my favorite part of "being in dogs".
-I am also an author of two award winning books on the Collie!
+I am also the author of two award winning books on the Collie!!